 Well, kind of.
 As an early investor in Starbucks, Kenny G strongly recommended the creation of a sweet, milkshake-type drink to founder Howard Schultz.
 The company admits that he played a large role in shaping what is now known as the Frappuccino.

-The development of the sweet and icy blended beverage, however, can actually be traced back to Cambridge, Massachusetts, where in 1992 a local coffee shop known as the Coffee Connection used a frozen yogurt machine to create a unique blend of coffee, sugar, milk, and ice.
-The beverage was christened the "Frappuccino" — a portmanteau of the words "cappuccino" and "frappe," the New England name for a milkshake with ice cream.
+The development of the sweet and icy blended beverage, however, can actually be traced to Cambridge, Massachusetts, where in 1992 a local coffee shop known as the Coffee Connection used a frozen yogurt machine to create a unique blend of coffee, sugar, milk, and ice.
+The name is a portmanteau of the words "cappuccino" and "frappe," the New England name for a milkshake with ice cream.
 The creation was a huge success and helped the Coffee Connection expand to 23 locations.
 In 1994, Starbucks bought the chain — along with the rights to the Frappuccino name — for a cool $23 million.